gburgyan/go-quickgraph/README.md

 ### Variable Processing

 If there are variables to be processed, they are unmarshalled using JSON.
-The result objects are then mapped into the variables that have been defined by the preceeding step.
+The result objects are then mapped into the variables that have been defined by the preceding step.
 Variables can represent both simple scalar types and more complex object graphs.

 ### Function Execution